In-situ measurements of void fractions and bubble size distributions in bubble curtains

 The algorithm assumes that the distribution of the volume equivalent bubble diameter $d_{eq}$ can be approximated by a log-normal distribution.
 This choice is motivated by findings of \citet[]{mandal2005comparative}, who showed that a log-normal distribution is the most appropriate in flows where the bubble size is determined by break up and coalescence of bubbles, e.g. bubbles produced by nozzles in bubbly flows.
 The log-normal distribution is given by

-with the free parameters $\sigma$ and $d_{\mu}$.
+with the \makeblue{shapefactor and the median of the distribution, $\sigma$ and $d_{\mu}$ respectively, being the free parameters}.
 The goal is then to determine the combination of these two parameters that is most consistent with the measured chord length distribution $C_m$.
 To this end, $51\times 51$ variations of both variables are tested in the relevant range (as estimated by the results from the camera images) of $0.2<\sigma<0.3$ and $2\, mm<d_{\mu}<4\, mm$.
 For each combination, $N=100$ bubbles are considered with sizes $d_{eq}$ equally spaced between the lower measurement limit (0.96 mm) and 4 times the bubble radius where the log normal distribution has a maximum such that the $i$-th bubble appears with a probability

-In the next step, for each of these bubbles a corresponding ellipsoidal shape is determined based on the aspect ratio $\phi \equiv b/a$ (with $a$,$b$ denoting the semi major and semi minor axes, respectively), which is given empirically in the form $\phi(a)$.
-We determine the ellipse properties based on equivalence of the cross sectional area resulting in $d_{eq} = 2\sqrt{ab}$.
-Note that this differs from the choice in \citet{besagni2016estimation} who employed $d_{eq}=2\sqrt[3]{a^2 b}$.
-The difference between these two approaches can be interpreted as a different choice for the out of plane half axes, which is equal to $a$ in the case of \citet{besagni2016estimation}, while our definition implies that this dimension equals $\sqrt{ab}$.
-The main reason for our choice was that the large spread in the $\phi$ data appears inconsistent with assuming rotational symmetry in the horizontal plane for the bubbles (as implied by setting the out-of-plane dimension equal to $a$).
+In the next step, for each of these bubbles a corresponding ellipsoidal shape is determined based on the aspect ratio $\phi \equiv b/a$ (with $a$,$b$ denoting the major and minor axes, respectively), which is given empirically in the form $\phi(a)$.
+We determine the ellipse properties based on equivalence of the cross sectional area resulting in \makeblue{$d_{eq} = \sqrt[3]{ab\sqrt{ab}}= \sqrt{ab}$}.
+Note that this differs from the choice in \citet{besagni2016estimation} who employed $d_{eq}=\sqrt[3]{a^2 b}$.
+The difference between these two approaches can be interpreted as a different choice for the out of plane axis, which is equal to $a$ in the case of \citet{besagni2016estimation}, while our definition implies that this dimension equals $\sqrt{ab}$.
+The main reason for our choice was that the large spread in the $\phi$ data appears inconsistent with assuming rotational symmetry around the minor axis for the bubbles (as implied by setting the out-of-plane dimension equal to $a$).